Íslenzk fornrit

+The editions that the society publishes are normalised to Classical Old Icelandic, a standard based on the language used in the Old Icelandic Homily Book (c.
+1200), a standard set forth by Ludvig Wimmer in 1877.
+In some editions of texts originating from the 14th century, Íslenzk fornrit has included some younger linguistic features, such as later vowel mergers.

+History

-The Society was founded in 1928 by Jón Ásbjörnsson and launched its text series of medieval Icelandic literature known as Íslenzk fornrit in 1933.
+The society was founded in 1928 by Jón Ásbjörnsson and launched its text series of medieval Icelandic literature known as Íslenzk fornrit in 1933.
+The society's first general editor was Sigurður Nordal.
 The series was founded as an Icelandic language edition along the lines of the German language series Altnordische Saga-Bibliothek (published 1892–1929).
 The Society's publications are distributed by the Icelandic Literary Society (Hið íslenska bókmenntafélag).

+In 2011, an agreement was signed between the society and the Árni Magnússon Institute for Icelandic Studies to formalize relations between the publisher and the institute.

-The president of the company (2019) is Halldór Blöndal.
+The editor-in-chief as of 2024 is Þórður Ingi Guðjónsson.